 The GIIN interviewed Mr. Arjan van Wieren, Head of Private Equity, Infrastructure, Real Estate & Equities, about MN’s impact investing strategy and activity.

-How the discussion with the pension fund boards started:
+How the discussion with the pension fund boards started

 “Our responsible investment team is in continuous dialogue with the boards of our pension fund clients,” says Van Wieren.
-“They help the pension funds boards with understanding long-term ESG trends.
+“They help the pension funds’ boards with understanding long-term ESG trends.
 The team looks far ahead and constantly works on innovation of the ESG policies and their implementation in investment processes.
 The responsible investment team helps the board members to set ambitions for the future.
 This is an evolutionary process.
 Ten years ago, we just had an exclusion list.
-If you now look at the current policies and implementations, it has become a completely different game, much more advanced.
-Practically, being a responsible investor means narrowing your investment universe down to the point that it matches your ESG principles and policies, and reflects the kind of things you believe are important for a sustainable future and that will drive future investment performance.”
+If you look at the current policies and implementations now, it has become a completely different game, much more advanced.
+Practically, being a responsible investor means narrowing down your investment universe to the point that it matches your ESG principles and policies, and reflects the kind of things you believe are important for a sustainable future and that will drive future investment performance.”

-Paris Climate Agreement gave momentum:
+Paris Climate Agreement gave momentum

 As impact investing is about channeling capital to solutions, private markets play a key role.
 We have chosen for an implementation where MN’s impact investments are primarily overseen by the investment teams that manage the private markets asset classes.
 These are: Infrastructure, Private Equity and Real Estate and fixed income/credit.
 The product mandates of these asset classes define what criteria an investment should match, in other words: which investment opportunities are in and out of scope.
 These restrictions are the same for impact investments and ‘mainstream’ investments.
-The current product mandates of the three asset classes literally define that all investments are restricted to OECD countries, which in practice means: Europe and North America.
+The current (2018) product mandates of the three asset classes literally define that all investments are restricted to OECD countries, which in practice means: Europe and North America.

 “These impact investments fit regular criteria such as financial risk and return criteria, and we are making an extra effort to make capital flow towards impact investments.
 If we cannot find existing funds or projects that match our impact themes, we might even build investment products ourselves, in co-creation with external partners.
 For example in the case of affordable housing, we invest directly in residential projects in the Netherlands.”

 “Key to our approach was that we first had in-depth conversations with the Boards of our clients to set clear objectives and expectations.
-Surveys among members of one of our largest clients have shown that more than half of them believe that the investment policy of their fund must be geared not only to restricting damage to society, but also to making a positive social contribution.
+Surveys among beneficiaries of one of our largest clients have shown that more than half of them believe that the investment policy of their fund must be geared not only to restricting damage to society, but also to making a positive social contribution.
 In other words: do no harm, do good.
 It’s important to have this clarity.
-One of our clients has set a target to contribute with 10% of its assets under management to the Sustainable Development Goals, and invest 250 million euro a year in impact investments.
-That is not a hard obligation, but a target towards which we can work.
+One of our clients has set a target to contribute to the Sustainable Development Goals with 10% of its assets under management, and invest 250 million euro in impact investments each year.
+That is not a fixed stipulation, but a target towards which we can work.
 It’s a general guideline that sets things in motion.
-The direction and level of ambition is clear.”
+The direction and level of ambition are clear.”

-Integrate impact investing into the teams:
+Integrating impact investing into the teams

-“When we started this journey internally, we integrated impact investments into the teams,” Van Wieren says.
+“When we started this journey, we integrated impact investments into the teams,” Van Wieren says.
 “I head a multidisciplinary team, with diverse expertise.
 Impact investing is a very flexible model.
 It can be applied to equity, debt, or something in between, in both liquid, and illiquid strategies.
 Because it is so heterogeneous, we think it should be approached in a heterogeneous manner, involving various areas of expertise.
 Also, in our view going forward, we find it important that impact investments are integrated in regular products.
 We believe that in the future, positive impact will become mainstream.
-Portfolio managers that build portfolios that positively contribute to the society will be more profitable in the long term.
+Portfolio managers that build portfolios that positively contribute to society will be more profitable in the long term.
 We are here for the long term too.
-We want to invest in companies that contribute positively, not negatively.
+We wish to invest in companies that contribute positively, not negatively.
 Not only because of our values, but also from a financial perspective.
-Look at the consumer market: consumers no longer want to buy products that negatively affect society or the environment.
+Just look at the consumer market: consumers no longer want to buy products that negatively affect society or the environment.
 Those companies will go out of business.
 That’s why I think you have to look at impact investments as an integral part of your portfolio.
 The trend is unstoppable: consumers, customers, beneficiaries: they want their money to not only do no harm, but also do good.”

-Enthusiasm of employees:
+Enthusiasm of employees

 Van Wieren is clear that impact investing at scale is not always easy: “Scalability is still an issue for us.
-As an institutional investor of our scale, we typically don’t do deals under 100 million euro.
+As an institutional investor of our size, we typically don’t do deals under 100 million euro.
 The current supply in the market is limited for large investors like us.
-In the Infrastructure asset class, there is more supply, but we need even more, to scale up.
-Within real estate sector, product is limited via indirect investing, however when investing directly in real estate there is sufficient product available.”
+In the Infrastructure asset class, there is more supply, but we need even more to scale up.
+Within the real estate sector, investment opportunities are limited via indirect investing, however when investing directly in real estate there are sufficient investment opportunities.”

 “It is very important that you first think about what you want to achieve, in terms of financial return as well as in terms of impact.
 Ask: What impact would I like to have and what do my stakeholders find important?
 Also, think about questions like: What is my ambition level?
 How fast do I want to implement my strategy?
 How difficult or easy will it be to implement the strategy?”

-Allow for some flexibility around impact themes:
+Allow for some flexibility around impact themes

 “We were quite specific about the impact we wanted to see.
 Maybe one of our lessons learned is that if you define your impact themes very narrowly, you make the implementation of your strategy harder.
 You have to find external managers that operate in the areas that you have defined.”
 Defining impact themes too narrowly might leave you with too few investment opportunities that meet the other criteria of your mandate.

-Invest in your own expertise"
+Invest in your own expertise

 Van Wieren believes that among asset managers worldwide, there is still a relatively low level of knowledge of impact investing.
 “Especially in the impact theme Energy Transition, there is so much innovation!
 You have to be able to assess the financial aspects of these technical innovations.
-You need people who are able to understand these new techniques, that know about project finance structures and are able to assess the financial risks and opportunities.
+You need people who are able to understand these new techniques, who know about project finance structures and are able to assess the financial risks and opportunities.
 Even as an asset owner, you need quite a good understanding of these products to be able to select the right external managers.
 This means that the preparation period to make impact investments in these innovative fields is much longer than in conventional investment.
 It is important to work with good external advisors, and invest time to learn about these new fields of investment.
-You also need people that understand the ESG aspects really well.”
+You also need people who understand the ESG aspects really well.”

-Don’t wait for others to start:
+Don’t wait for others to start

 MN’s CIO, Gerald Cartigny, has stated: “Investors and companies should not wait for government policy, and take the lead in energy transition related investments.
 They should not only focus on climate risks, but also on climate opportunities.
 Investments in new markets and products are necessary for the energy transition.
 They can offer attractive financial returns.”